Start9Labs/documentation/site/source/flashing-guides/os-pi.rst

 ======================
 StartOS (Raspberry Pi)
 ======================
-This guide is for flashing StartOS to a micro SD card in order to install it on a Raspberry Pi with an external SSD.
-Please `contact support <https://start9.com/contact>`_ if you need to re-install your OS on a Server Lite (SD card storage).
+This guide is for flashing StartOS to a micro SD card in order to install it on a Raspberry Pi.

 .. warning:: If you are running in a "Lite" configuration (everything on an SD card), then flashing that SD card in the manner proscribed below WILL ERASE ALL YOUR DATA!
-If you need to reflash and you are NOT using an external SSD (ie. you have a Server Lite), please contact support for assistance instead.
+If you need to reflash and you are NOT using an external SSD (ie. you have a Server Lite), please `contact support <https://start9.com/contact>`_ for assistance instead.

 Getting StartOS
 ---------------